GabeArnell/GradProject/server/API-Documentation.md

  - Status 400: "Invalid Credentials".
 This means that the email does not exist as an account or that the password is wrong.
  - Status 500.
 There is an internal server error.
 Contact the backend developer and give them this message.

+### Reset Password
+HTTP Method: POST
+> /api/reset-password

+Required Body Values
+ - "email" String - The email of the user.

+Responses
+ - Status 200: Successful reset.
+The email has been sent to the user.
+ - Status 400: "Invalid Credentials".
+This means that the email does not exist as an account or that the password is wrong.
+ - Status 400: The account may not be able to reset password due to password reset being used recently.
+ - Status 500.
+There is an internal server error.
+Contact the backend developer and give them this message.

 ### Validate Token
 HTTP Method: POST
 > /api/validateToken